-- The proposed distribution of the proposed housing and employment requirement to Chapeltown is too low in the context of this settlement being a main town offering a sustainable pattern of development with a wide range of facilities and a rail link. - To reflect a more jobs led growth scenario target and to fulfil the aspirations of Sheffield in its potential to become a major economic city within the North of England, a proposed employment requirement of 170 hectares over the plan period is too low.
-This should increase to at least 240 hectares as recommended within the ELR.
-We recommend this higher provision should be allocated to ensure that there are a sufficient range and choice of sites available so that the availability of employment land does not unduly stifle Sheffield's ability to achieving its growth potential. - The Council have no intention of meeting the longer term logistics needs for its own area, which will result in further constraints on business activity as confirmed by their consultant who prepared the logistic study - The Council need to focus and commit to the alternative approach of selectively releasing Green Belt land for development which would involve choosing the most sustainable locations as well as having the least harmful impact on the purposes of Green Belt.
-Without considering the release of Green Belt sites to satisfy the employment need then the draft Plan should be considered unsound.
+- The proposed spatial distribution of the proposed housing to the Northeast Sub Areas is too low in the context of these urban areas offering a sustainable pattern of development with a wide range of facilities close by and the good public transport links including the prospects of a rail link. - The Council need to focus and commit to the alternative approach of selectively releasing Green Belt land for development which would involve choosing the most sustainable locations as well as having the least harmful impact on the purposes of Green Belt.
+Without considering the release of Green Belt sites to satisfy the employment need then the draft Plan should be considered unsound. - Contrary to the Council's view the future development needs can only be met through allocations of land both within urban areas and through the release of Green Belt.
+The exceptional circumstances include: - The need to meet the need for housing land arising during the emerging plan period; - There is insufficient capacity within urban areas and outside of Green Belt to accommodate the objectively assessed needs of the City; and - Promoting sustainable patterns of development across the district through Green Belt releases. - 10.3 In terms of the promotion of the Grenoside site, our representations have demonstrated that: - Our clients are fully committed to promoting and delivering the site. - The location and size of the site sit well within the distribution of growth in terms achieving their economic and housing strategy whilst achieving a sustainable pattern of growth. - The site makes no material contribution to the purposes of Green Belt in terms of preventing settlements from merging, checking unrestricted urban sprawl and safeguarding the countryside from encroachment as the physical characteristics of the site (included its topography and vegetation and road network) act as defensible boundaries disconnecting them visually from the surrounding areas of countryside.

-- Contrary to the Council's view, the future development needs can only be met through allocations of land both within urban areas and through the release of Green Belt.
-The exceptional circumstances include: - The need to meet the need for both housing and employment land arising during the emerging plan period; - There is insufficient capacity within urban areas and outside of Green Belt to accommodate the objectively assessed needs of the City; and - Promoting sustainable patterns of development across the district through Green Belt releases. - 13.3 In terms of the promotion of Sites Ref Nos S03112, S03113 and S03312 our representations have demonstrated that: - FWE are fully committed to promoting and delivering them. - The location and size of the sites sit well within the distribution of growth in terms achieving their economic and housing strategy whilst achieving a sustainable pattern of growth. - The three sites make no material contribution to the purposes of Green Belt in terms of preventing settlements from merging, checking unrestricted urban sprawl and safeguarding the countryside from encroachment as the physical characteristics of the site (included its topography and vegetation and road network) act as defensible boundaries disconnecting them visually from the surrounding areas of countryside. - If for whatever reason the Council chose not to identify these sites for either employment or housing purposes, then as an alternative they should be released from Green Belt and designated as Safeguarded Land to continue to reflect a sustainable pattern of development beyond the plan period.
+If for whatever reason the Council chose not to identify the site for either housing purposes, then as an alternative they should be released from Green Belt and designated as Safeguarded Land to continue to reflect a sustainable pattern of development beyond the plan period.